-The SCMHA Director, Ways and Weans will also organize and hold fundraising activities for the betterment of the association.
+The SCMHA Director, Ways and Weans will also organise and hold fundraising activities for the betterment of the association.
 These will include raffles, 50/50's, special events, tournaments and other activities.

 - a.
 All fundraising initiatives must have the approval, prior to being implemented, of the executive of the SCMHA. - b.
 Direct public support can be requested through activities such as car washes, candy sales, bottle drives etc. - c.
 Many local business and corporations make substantial contributions to our Association through the sponsorship of teams, tournaments and Association programs.
 The Director, Ways and Means may provide a list of these sponsors.
 Teams should NOT approach these sponsors for additional funding or donations. - d.
-Specific team sponsorship is by permission only from the Director, Ways and Means.
-15 days notice must be given to seek approval with a list of prospective businesses to be asked. - e.
-Teams will not be permitted to fundraise under SCMHA Gaming License withoutspecial executive permission. - f.
+Team sponsorship will not be permitted and teams may not seek sponsorship from local business without written permission from the Director, Ways and Means.
+30 days' notice must be given to seek approval.
+Approval will be limited and based on special circumstances only. - e.
+Teams will not be permitted to fundraise under SCMHA Gaming Licence without special executive permission.
+30 days notice of request required.
+Approval will be limited and based on special circumstances only. - f.
 All fundraising programs must be well supervised and controlled. - g.
 All profits from individual fundraising programs are deemed to belong to the team. - h.
 Teams may plan, budget and fundraise for the following purposes: - i.
 Tournament team registration fees. - ii.
 The cost of hotel/motel accommodations at an away tournament.